-We live in a world filled with so much division, hate, and anger.
-There is a evil fueled by a desire to erase God from families, marriages, schools, and we go on as though nothing is wrong.
-We have become lukewarm, we want to remain in our ” comfort zone.” and Jesus is shoved aside.as families fall apart, marriages are destroyed, abortion is rampant, no one cares about the family.
+We live in a world filled with so much division, hate, and anger. an evil permeates in our lives fueled by a desire to erase God from families, marriages, schools, and we go on as though nothing is wrong.
+We have become lukewarm, we want to remain in our ” comfort zone.” and Jesus is pushed aside families fall apart, marriages are destroyed, abortion is rampant, no one cares about the family.
 We stop praying and going to church because we think God doesn’t care.
-But it is our pride that has shoved Him aside.
+But it is our pride that has pushed Him aside.

 “Every attack against the unity of faith is an attack against Christ Himself” ( Saint John Paul II)